-The Auditing and Assurance Standards Board (AUASB) has issued auditing standards as legislative instruments under the Corporations Act 2001, effective for financial reporting periods, which commenced on or after 1 July 2006.
-For Corporations Act audits and reviews, those standards have legal enforceability.
-To the extent that those legally enforceable auditing standards make reference to relevant ethical requirements, the requirements of APES 110 have the same level of legal enforceability in respect of Corporations Act audits and reviews.
-This is due to the linkages with Auditing Standard ASA 102 Compliance with Ethical Requirements when Performing Audits, Reviews and Other Assurance Engagements.
+The Auditing and Assurance Standards Board (AUASB) has issued auditing standards as legislative instruments under the Corporations Act 2001 (the Act).
+For audits and reviews under the Act, those standards have legal enforceability.
+To the extent that those auditing standards make reference to relevant ethical requirements, the requirements of APES 110 have legal enforceability due to Auditing Standard ASA 102 Compliance with Ethical Requirements when Performing Audits, Reviews and Other Assurance Engagements.

-1. SCOPE AND APPLICATION (AUST)
+1. SCOPE AND APPLICATION

-- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 110 Code of Ethics for Professional Accountants (this Code).
+- Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 110 Code of Ethics for Professional Accountants (this Code).
 This Code is operative from 1 January 2011 and supersedes APES 110 Code of Ethics for Professional Accountants (Issued June 2006 and subsequent amendments made up to February 2008).
-Transitional provisions relating to Public Interest Entities, Partner rotation, non-assurance services, Fees relative size, compensation and evaluation policies applies from the date specified in the respective transitional provisions (refer page 138). - 1.2 All Members in Australia shall comply with APES 110 - 1.3 All Members practicing outside of Australia shall comply with APES 110 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.4 This Code is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.4 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.5 In applying the requirements outlines in this Code, Members shall be guided, not merely by the words, but also by the spirit of this Code.
-Members shall be prepared to justify to their professional body, if called upon, any apparent departure from any of the provisions and spirit of this Code.
+Transitional provisions relating to Public Interest Entities, Partner rotation, non-assurance services, Fees relative size, compensation and evaluation policies applies from the date specified in the respective transitional provisions (refer page 153). - 1.2 All Members in Australia shall comply with APES 110, - 1.3 All Members practicing outside of Australia shall comply with APES 110 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.4 This Code is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.5 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.6 In applying the requirements outlined in this Code, Members shall be guided, not merely by the words, but also by the spirit of this Code.